Basic recipe for Iced Pumpkin Cookies that makes such a moist cookie it melts in your mouth! Easy Thanksgiving Day dessert idea.

 *Affiliate links included.
 Click HERE for my disclosure statement.

-When I went to look for it a few days ago it was gone.
+When I went to look for it a few days ago, it was gone.
 I sat and looked through every single card, slip of paper, and torn magazine page in my box.
 It was not there.
 So…I wasn’t sure what to do.
 After all, that was MY pumpkin cookie recipe.
-I found the next best thing in an old cook book that was my grandmother’s.
+So I went on a hunt through my old cookbooks.
+I found the next best thing in a cookbook that was my grandmother’s.
 It’s called Betty Crocker’s Cooky Book.